Currency

 Recombinant human VEGF165 protein (Qk048)

-Recombinant human vascular endothelial growth factor 165 (also known as VEGF165/ VEGF-165/ VEGF-A/ VEGF165) protein is widely used in culturing primary endothelial cells (ECs), such as human umbilical vein endothelial cells (HUVEC), under serum-free conditions for blood vessel developmental studies.
-VEGF165 is commonly used with human-induced pluripotent stem cells (hiPSC) or embryonic stem cells (ESC)-derived EC for developing human vascular tissue models for disease mechanism studies.
-VEGF165 has many applications including its use in neural research involving oligodendrocyte precursor cells, Schwann cells, astrocytes, and microglia.
+VEGF165 is commonly used with human-induced pluripotent stem cells or embryonic stem cells-derived endothelial cells for developing human vascular tissue models.
+It has many applications including its use in neural research involving oligodendrocyte precursor cells, Schwann cells, astrocytes, and microglia.
 It plays a role in bone formation, regulates mesenchymal stem cell differentiation, and serves as a survival factor for chondrocytes, hematopoietic stem cells, and tumor cells.

 Orders are typically shipped same or next day (except Friday).